Skip to main content

 Intermediate

-A ‘health-contingent’ program requires an individual to meet a specific health-related goal to earn the reward, such as achieving a certain or cholesterol level.
+A ‘health-contingent’ program requires an individual to meet a specific health-related goal to earn the reward, such as achieving a certain blood pressure or cholesterol level.
 The regulations for health-contingent programs are more stringent, requiring that they offer a reasonable alternative standard for individuals who cannot meet the goal due to a medical condition.

 How Are Incentive Limits Calculated?